 We aim to deliver high quality services and continue to review our front line service to customers to further improve this service.
 In our housing stock, we moved ahead with some major repairs that had become necessary and continued to deliver many completed adaptations to existing properties, to meet the specific needs of our tenants.

 3 Development Issues

-We have spent £0.75m (2012 - £0.86m) during the year just completed, of which £0.02m (2012 - £nil) was funded by grants.
-This was mainly spent on the purchase of a Mortgage to Rent Property as well as kitchens and central heating.
+We have spent £0.72m (2013 - £0.75m) during the year just completed, of which £nil (2013 - £0.02m) was funded by grants.
+This was mainly spent on kitchens, windows and central heating.

 4 Housing Issues